tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 <tr>
 <td>units</td>
 <td>Optional</td>
-<td>Whether to return the values in imperial or metric measurements.
+<td>Options are either <code>imperial</code> or <code>metric</code>.
+Whether to return the values in imperial or metric measurements.
 Imperial will use feet, knots, and fahrenheit.
-Metric will use centimeters, kilometers per hour, and celsius.</td>
+Metric will use centimeters, kilometers per hour, and celsius. <code>metric</code> is the default.</td>
 <td>string</td>
 </tr>
 <tr>